IyatomiLab/LeafGAN/README.md

 ![LFLSeg_result](media/LFLSeg_infer.png)

 ## Datasets
-A dataset will have 4 directories for two domains A (TrainA, TestA) and B (TrainB, TestB).
+A dataset will have 4 directories for two domains A (trainA, testA) and B (trainB, testB).
 Each directory must contain only images (no other file types).
 For example of the dataset named `healthy2brownspot`
 ```bash
 /path/to/healthy2brownspot/trainA